Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise

 In summary, for event

 we have $A_3 \subseteq \{ X^{*,\eta}_t \in \bigcup_{k:\ m_k \in G^\text{large}}B(m_k,3\Delta) \}$.
-Besides, due to \eqref{proof most likely at large basin ineq 5}\eqref{proof most likely at large basin ineq 6}\eqref{proof most likely at large basin ineq 7}, we get
+Besides, due to \cref{proof most likely at large basin ineq 5}\cref{proof most likely at large basin ineq 6}\cref{proof most likely at large basin ineq 7}, we get

-Remember that $\delta,\epsilon_1,q^*$ are fixed constants while $\Delta_t$ can be made arbitrarily small, so by driving $\Delta_t$ to 0 we can conclude the proof. \end{proof} Recall the definition of jump processes in Definition \ref{def jump process}.
+Remember that $\delta,\epsilon_1,q^*$ are fixed constants while $\Delta_t$ can be made arbitrarily small, so by driving $\Delta_t$ to 0 we can conclude the proof. \end{proof}

+Recall the definition of jump processes in Definition \ref{def jump process}.
 Central to the proof of Lemma \ref{lemma key converge to markov chain and always at wide basin}, the next result provides a set of sufficient conditions for the convergence of a sequence of such jump processes in the sense of finite dimensional distributions.

 \begin{lemma} For a sequence of processes $(Y^n)_{n \geq 1}$ that, for each $n \geq 1$, $Y^n$ is a $\Big( (U^n_j)_{j \geq 0},(V^n_j)_{j \geq 0} \Big)$ jump process, and a $\Big( (U_j)_{j \geq 0},(V_j)_{j \geq 0} \Big)$ jump process $Y$, if \begin{itemize} \item $U_0 \equiv 0$; \item $(U^n_0,V^n_0,U^n_1,V^n_1,U^n_2,V^n_2,\cdots)$ converges in distribution to $(0,V_0,U_1,V_1,U_2,V_2,\cdots)$ as $n\rightarrow \infty$; \item For any $x > 0$ and any $n \geq 1$,